dperique/Kuul_periodics/README.md

   * To help reduce any stress from seeing the events, we use k8s worker nodes with a good amount of disk space; this symptom will not disappear but take longer to happen and when it does happen, there will be much more disk to use during the automatic recovery.

+Automated Maintenance:

+* Shut down the Kuul Periodic System for maintenance and delete/apply every job regularly (e.g., every week depending on how often kube controller problems happen).
+  Delete and re-apply all CronJobs while preserving the "suspend" state of each job.
+This will proactively address any kube controller issues.

+* Cordon one worker node every few days and after some amount of time, reboot/uncordon it.
+The time to wait can be something that guarantees no jobs are running (e.g., if you run periodic jobs that take 20 minutes, then wait 3 hours) or you can check for any running Pods (preferred approach) before rebooting.
+Do this for every node and you may never see the "no space left" symptom.

+* Delete all manually triggered Jobs and Pods after a certain age regularly.

+* Look for Error Pods and report them regularly; this will help alert someone to investigate them close to when they happen so you can debug symptoms soon after they occur.

+* Create a "check_jobs" CronJob that checks various things to ensure your Kuul Periodic System is running well.
+For example, check to see that there are N jobs completed every hour.
+If not all jobs are accounted for, this will let you know something is wrong.

 ## TODO